TechnoMancer/sail-fox/fox-architecture.md

 ### Target Registers ###

-There are 8 branch target registers named `t0` to `t7` that are used to both compress the encoding for branches, but also to allow the branch predictor to have an easier time.
+There are 16 branch target registers named `t0` to `t15` that are used to both compress the encoding for branches, but also to allow the branch predictor to have an easier time.
 All the target registers are considered temporary, none are callee saved.

- - `t0` to `t4` are temporaries
+ - `t0` to `t3` are used for function arguments / return values
+ - `t4` to `t9` are temporary
+ - `t10` to `t12` are callee saved
- - `t5` is used as the link register, also named `link`
+ - `t13` is used as the link register, also named `link`
- - `t6` is the next sequential block after the current one, also named `next`
+ - `t14` is the next sequential block after the current one, also named `next`
- - `t7` is the current block, also named `current`
+ - `t15` is the current block, also named `current`

 ### CSRs ###